Église Notre-Dame de Toute Grâce du Plateau d'Assy: History

-In 1935, Jean Devémy (1896-1981), then serving as chaplain to the sanatorium of Sancellemoz, hit upon the idea of building a church dedicated to serving not only the sick of the spas, but also the personnel who worked at them.
+In 1935, Jean Devémy (1896–1981), then serving as chaplain to the sanatorium of Sancellemoz, hit upon the idea of building a church dedicated to serving not only the sick of the spas but also the personnel who worked at them.
 With the blessing of the bishop of Annecy, Florent du Bois de la Villerabel, he decided to hold an architectural contest to design the new structure.
-The contest took place in 1937, and was won by the young architect Maurice Novarina.
-Novarina's plan was to use materials native to the region in the construction of the church; this would include various types of stone - including slate - and wood.
+The contest took place in 1937 and was won by the young architect Maurice Novarina.
+Novarina's plan was to use materials native to the region in the construction of the church; this would include various types of stone – including slate - and wood.
 The work would be given to local concerns.
-Construction began in 1938 and was for the most part concluded at the start of World War II.
+Construction began in 1938 and was, for the most part, concluded by the start of World War II.

 Even as the church was being erected, Devémy was considering ways of decorating the new building.
 While he was considering his options, his friend, the artist and Dominican Marie-Alain Couturier, invited him to Paris to visit an art exhibition.
-Devémy was greatly taken with a stained glass window of Georges Rouault which depicted the Passion of Christ.
+Devémy was greatly taken with a stained glass window of Georges Rouault, which depicted the Passion of Christ.
 Supposedly, when he measured the windows of the church upon his return, the Rouault window was found to be an exact fit for the structure.
 Devémy referred to this incident as the "miracle of Assy".

-Notre-Dame de Toute Grâce du Plateau d'Assy was formally blessed in 1941; in that same year the crypt was opened for services.
+Notre-Dame de Toute Grâce du Plateau d'Assy was formally blessed in 1941; in that same year, the crypt was opened for services.

 Design

 Architecture

 In collaboration with Édouard Malot, Novarina designed a church to be built out of local stone, called Taveyannaz sandstone; it is the same type of stone frequently used to build chalets in the Savoie.
-The roof is pointed, and is meant to sustain large amounts of snow; the foundation of the structure is solidly anchored in the soil.
+The roof is pointed and is meant to sustain large amounts of snow; the foundation of the structure is solidly anchored in the soil.
 The church is topped by a massive twenty-eight-metre bell tower, carefully designed to withstand local tectonic movements.
 Eight massive pillars support a hood to a depth of five metres.
 The interior of the building is meant to resemble a Roman chapel, with a rectangular nave flanked by two aisles.
 The choir is semicircular, surrounded by an ambulatory and sitting above the crypt.
 Arcades mounted on monolithic pillars separate different portions of the structure.